 Preventing falls among the elderly

-Corey Detlefs, MD, is a trauma surgeon at Banner Good Samaritan Medical Center in Phoenix.
+Corey Detlefs, MD, is a trauma surgeon at Banner – University Medical Center Phoenix.

 Question: My 65-year-old mother is becoming weaker and she doesn’t move well on her own.
 Her eyesight is also failing.
 What are some things I should do to prevent day-to-day injuries, like falling?